mickthaweevit/number-watcher/CONTINUATION_GUIDE.md

 ---

-**This guide documents a complete, production-ready full-stack application with advanced scheduling, real-time data integration, and professional UI design.**
+**This guide documents a complete, production-ready full-stack application with advanced scheduling, real-time data integration, expandable statistics, and professional UI design.**